Loading...

 Okay, I'm going to look at my plan now to remind me of what came next.

-Then, we travelled for many days and nights and we were turned away at the border.
+Then we travelled for many days and nights, and we were turned away at the border.

-Okay, I'm gonna describe that moment now.
+Okay, I'm going to describe that moment now.

 What happened?
 They were turned away, weren't they?
 But we were turned away.